Explore the once ancient capital of China and the start of the famous Silk Road, Xi'an

 Welcome to China and the city of Xi’an, gateway to the famous Silk Road.

-After breakfast we'll visit the world-famous Terracotta Warriors and Horses.
+This morning we will visit the famous Terracotta Warriors and Horses.
 Discovered in 1974 by local farmers, the Terracotta Warriors were one of the most significant archaeological finds of the 20th century.
 More than 6,000 life-sized warriors and horses were sculpted individually and arranged in battle formation to protect the mausoleum of China's first emperor, Emperor Qin Shihuang.
-This afternoon we fly to Lanzhou.
-[B,L]
+This afternoon we will see the well-preserved ancient city walls, the Big Wild Goose Pagoda and the Muslim Market.
+[B,D]

 Special Experience: Today we cruise along the Yellow River to see the Bingling Temple, which is a series of grotts filled with Buddhist sculptures.
 Bingling means 'ten thousand Buddhas' in the Tibetan language and the construction of these caves dates back to the Western Jin Dynasty some 1,700 years ago.